A Finding Aid to the Kate Lang Papers,

 This collection is indexed in the online catalog of the Archives of American Art under the following index terms:

-The papers were donated in 2001 by Richard Lang, the son of Kate Lang.
+The papers were donated in 2001 and 2009 by Richard Lang, the son of Kate Lang.

 How the Collection was Processed